bioinform/somaticseq/utilities/dockered_pipelines/multiThreads/README.md

 * --selector /ABSOLUTE/PATH/TO/capture_region.bed (Optional.
 Will assume whole genome without it.)

-* --action qsub (The command preceding the .cmd scripts.
-Defauilt is echo)
+* --action qsub (Optional: the command preceding the .cmd scripts.
+Default is echo)

-* --threads 36 (Evenly split the genome into 36 BED files.
+* --threads 36 (Optional: evenly split the genome into 36 BED files.
 Default = 12).

 * --mutect2 (optional)